traefik/traefik/docs/content/middlewares/overview.md

 When you declare a middleware, it lives in its provider namespace.
 For example, if you declare a middleware using a Docker label, under the hoods, it will reside in the docker provider namespace.

-If you use multiple providers and wish to reference a middleware declared in another provider, then you'll have to prefix the middleware name with the provider name.
+If you use multiple providers and wish to reference a middleware declared in another provider (aka referencing a cross-provider middleware), then you'll have to append to the middleware name, the `@` separator, followed by the provider name.

 ```text
 <resource-name>@<provider-name>
 ```

+!!! important "Kubernetes Namespace"

+	As Kubernetes also has its own notion of namespace, one should not confuse the "provider namespace" with the "kubernetes namespace" of a resource when in the context of a cross-provider usage.
+In this case, since the definition of the middleware is not in kubernetes, specifying a "kubernetes namespace" when refering to the resource does not make any sense, and therefore this specification would be ignored even if present.

 !!! abstract "Referencing a Middleware from Another Provider"